 I’m not just like this at my stepson’s games.
 I tend to show little emotion while watching any sporting event.
 I’m a huge Chicago Cubs fan, and even when they win (or lose) a big game, I may have a lot of emotion on the inside, but most of the time, I don’t show much emotion on the outside.
 If I do, it detracts from my ability to observe what’s happening, to absorb everything around me and to enjoy the moment.

-Introverts are thinking, reflecting people, and I can’t do that if I’m busy yelling or jumping up and down.
+Introverts are thinking, reflecting people, and I can’t do that if I’m busy yelling or jumping up and down in the stands.
 My brain just doesn’t work that way.
 I used to think there was something wrong with me because of this, but now I’ve learned to embrace who I am.

 How to Show You Care Without Screaming From the Stands

 Now I know that when we go to our kids’ games, we are there for them.
 Our needs should come after that.
-But at the same time, I can’t be the best parent I can be unless I be myself.
-One reason I don’t scream and yell from the stands is because I know the players have coaches telling them what to do, and I don’t want my behavior to be a distraction.
+But at the same time, I can’t be the best parent I can be unless I act like myself.
+Another reason I don’t scream and yell from the stands is I know that the players already have coaches telling them what to do, and I don’t want my behavior to be a distraction.